kobinahum/CelleBright-assignment/README.md

 # CelleBright-assignment
 I was given a contact information extracted from a mobile phone.

-My assignment was to understand the proprietary format of the file and write a short script to get as much information as you can about the contact.
+My assignment was to understand the proprietary format of the file and write a short script to get as much information as I can about the contact.

 I read the file, and created a PhoneBook that includes all the contact information.